AGENDA: Cape Cod Metropolitan Planning Organization

 - Public Comment

-- Federal Fiscal Year (October 1– September 30) 2023 Unified Planning Work Program (“UPWP”) Development: Staff will describe the process for developing the 2023 UPWP.
-Committee members may ask questions and provide suggestions of potential tasks and studies for inclusion in the 2023 UPWP.
+- Federal Fiscal Year (October 1– September 30) 2024 Unified Planning Work Program (“UPWP”) Development: Staff will provide an update on the development of the 2024 UPWP which summarizes all significant transportation activities planned on Cape Cod for the year.
+Members may ask questions and suggest potential tasks and studies for inclusion in the 2024 UPWP.

 - New Business: Topics not reasonably anticipated by the Chair more than 48 hours before the meeting.